 The School of Health Sciences provides a stimulating learning experience, motivating and inspiring students to become critical thinkers and high-quality professionals who consider the public's health and wellbeing a priority.

 Search our courses to find out about becoming a nurse, midwife, occupational therapist, physiotherapist or podiatrist, or see our continuing professional development offering below if you are already a qualified health professional.
+We offer postgraduate courses, single modules and study skills sessions.

 We develop mentors and practice placement educators who can confidently shape and manage learners' practice experiences.